OpenClassrooms-Student-Center/alumnis/content/students/Joseph228.md

 # One line.
 # If you need more space, go to the next line and add 4 spaces on the left, as in 'description'.
-objective: Apprendre le language Java EE et devenir Tech Lead.
+objective: Apprendre le language Java EE et devenir Responsable SI.
 short_description: Je suis un grand timide.
 Je fais beaucoup de musculation.

 # don't touch that